Jesus Taught On the Holy Spirit Scott Pauley

 Christ is the truth and every word He spoke was true.
 So can we trust what Jesus said about the Holy Spirit?

-On Monday we begin a brand new Enjoying the Journey podcast series on this subject.
+Study through our Enjoying the Journey series on this subject.
 Our study will primarily concentrate on John 14-16, the final words of Christ to His disciples on His way to the cross.
-I hope you will spend some time in this powerful passage and then plan to join us for this exciting study.
+I hope you will spend some time in this powerful passage and join us for this exciting study.

-You may listen on your favorite podcast player or at enjoyingthejourney.org/broadcast.
-I look forward to sharing “What Jesus Taught About the Holy Spirit.”
+You may listen below, on your favorite podcast player, or at etj.bible.
+May we all learn and apply “What Jesus Taught About the Holy Spirit.”

 Subscribe to Blog via Email